Flexible Spending Account

 FSA dollars are “use-it-or-lose-it” funds.
-Account balances greater than $500 cannot be carried over from year to year.
-If you have any unused funds exceeding $500 at the end of the plan year (end of the grace period), those funds will be forfeited per IRS requirements.
+For PY24, account balances greater than $610 cannot be carried over from year to year.
+If you have any unused funds exceeding the limit at the end of the plan year (end of the grace period), those funds will be forfeited per IRS requirements.

 A dependent care FSA provides a way to pay dependent care expenses and lower your taxable income.
 You direct part of your before-tax pay into a special account to pay work-related dependent care costs.
 You can use your account throughout the year to help pay for eligible expenses.
 Your expense must be for the purpose of allowing you and, if married, your spouse to be employed.
-For more information, contact HealthSCOPE Benefits at 1-888-763-8232.
+Members can enroll in an FSA during a new hire event, open enrollment, or during a qualifying life event.
+For more information, contact UMR at 1-888-763-8232.

 The Limited Purpose FSA is a tax-advantaged account that allows employees to set aside a portion of earnings to pay for out-of-pocket dental and vision expenses.
 Employees who contribute to an HSA may also elect the Limited Purpose FSA.
-For more information, contact HealthSCOPE Benefits at 1-888-763-8232.
+For more information, contact UMR at 1-888-763-8232.

 The Medical FSA is a tax-advantaged account that allows employees to set aside a portion of earnings to pay for qualified health care expenses that are not paid by insurance (i.e. copayments, deductibles, and coinsurance).
 An FSA may also be used to pay for things like prescription eyeglasses and Lasik surgery.
 Generally, allowable items are the same as those allowed for the medical tax deduction.